Ahhotep II: Burial

-Ahhotep II was buried in Dra' Abu el-Naga' and rediscovered in 1858 by workmen employed by Auguste Mariette.
+Ahhotep II was buried in Dra' Abu el-Naga and rediscovered in February 1859 by workmen employed by Auguste Mariette.
 The tomb contained her mummy (destroyed in 1859) and gold and silver jewelry.
 An inscribed ceremonial axe blade made of copper, gold, electrum and wood was decorated with a Minoan style griffin.
 Three golden flies were included and were awards usually given to people who served and acquitted themselves well in the army.
-A few items bore the name of Kamose, but more were inscribed with the name of Ahmose I.
+A few items bore the name of Kamose, but more were inscribed with the name of Ahmose I. A Gold armband in the form of a box and two lions were also found in her tomb.

-The Dra' Abu el-Naga' coffin and the items associated with it all have inscriptions using an early form of the Iah glyph.
+The Dra' Abu el-Naga coffin and the items associated with it all have inscriptions using an early form of the Iah glyph.
 The representation of the hieroglyph changed between years 18 and 22 of Ahmose I. The use of the early form of Iah suggests that Queen Ahhotep II died sometime before year 20 of Ahmose I. This suggests that this queen is not Ahhotep, mother of Ahmose, because that queen appears on a stela dated to Amenhotep I and possibly survived into the reign of Thutmose I.

+Silver boats

+The tomb of queen Ahhotep II at Dra' Abu el-Naga contained both a gold and a silver boat, made by pharaoh Ahmose I.